raptorshc/RAPTOR/README.md

 # RAPTOR
 Ram Air Parafoil Target Object Return (RAPTOR) is a system designed for automated return of high-altitude balloning payloads.

+'Kestrel' is part of the naming convention chosen for RAPTOR as it goes through various design and developement stages.
+Kestrel is the smallest raptor in North America, and was chosen to represent RAPTOR's first iteration, or the '0.5' version of the project.

 Found under libraries/ are the classes utilized in the main .ino section.
 Some of these are completely custom written, some are adapted from other's code.
 Where applicable, the source has been noted.